DaBusch/netbattalion/netbatJS/README.md

 - "data-init" for executing functions on page loaded
 - "data-bind" + "data-set" for data binding (use "ref" to set and call bound variable e.g. "ref.variable")

+- Bindings need an Element-Id.
-For events use standard-attributes e.g. "onclick", "oninput".
+- For events use standard-attributes e.g. "onclick", "oninput".

 To inspect usage go to file: https://github.com/DaBusch/netbattalion/blob/main/netbatJS/netbattalionJS.html

+Problems to solve:

+- Bindings still need an Id
-I didn't yet get typechecking on numbers to work.
+- I didn't yet get typechecking on numbers to work.